Conformal inference for cell type annotation with graph-structured constraints: Conformal inference

 The loss function can be any monotone distance between the sets and the true class, based on shortest paths or other graph-based distances.
 However, for interpretability and comparability with previous results, we apply the miscoverage loss:

 When $\lambda=\hat{\lambda}$ as defined by Equation \eqref{eq:lambda}, this choice still guarantees that $P(Y_{new}\notin C_{\hat{\lambda}} (X_{new})) \leq \alpha$.

-As a clarifying example, consider a small DAG, derived from the Cell Ontology, shown in Figure \ref{fig:subOnto}.
+As a clarifying example, consider a small DAG, derived from the Cell Ontology, shown in Fig. \ref{fig:subOnto}.
 The previously defined scores $g(v,x)$ have been added to each node.

-Suppose the calibration procedure returned $\hat{\lambda}=0.63$.
-The predicted class is \textit{Enterocyte}.
-The smallest subgraph with a score greater than 0.63 includes \textit{Epithelial intestinal cell} and its descendants.
-However, if $\hat{\lambda}$ were 0.6, we would have included a different part of the graph, encompassing \textit{columnar epithelial cell} and its descendants.
+Suppose that the predicted class is \textit{Enterocyte}.
+For $\lambda=0.63$ the smallest subgraph with a score greater than $\lambda$ includes \textit{Epithelial intestinal cell} and its descendants.
+However, if $\lambda$ were 0.6, we would have included a different part of the graph, encompassing \textit{columnar epithelial cell} and its descendants.
 Thus, we need to include this subgraph in the final prediction set as well.
 Therefore, the final prediction set includes \textit{epithelial cell} and all its descendants.